 “We hope that research such as this highlights the high prevalence of low-value interventions in the management of knee osteoarthritis and helps to motivate a transition to higher value care,” said Dr. Bedard.

 In an article on this site: Patients not informed of non-surgical knee replacement options, Prolotherapy injections are discussed.
-Ross Hauser, MD also explains in the video below:
+Prolotherapy is a rarely discussed option with patients despite many research papers from leading medical universities and hospitals.
+You can read research on the use of Prolotherapy for knee osteoarthritis.

 Questions about Knee osteoarthritis treatments?